Students in Distress

 It is acceptable to stay “in role” as a faculty member.
 You do not have to take on the role of counselor.
 You need only to listen, evaluate, and refer.
 If you do have counseling background and feel comfortable discussing a problem with a student, you may still want to consult with one of the offices listed above.

 Students are encouraged to make their own appointments.
 You can assist this process by offering the student immediate use of your phone.
 Students can also visit the Counseling Center in Leever Center to schedule an appointment.
-Counseling Services are free to Post students and services are confidential.
+Counseling Services are at no cost to Post students and services are confidential.